paciowg/sample-data-fsh/input/pagecontent/style_guide.md

 ### Conventions

-This page reviews naming conventions for the persona and examples.
+This page reviews naming conventions for the use case persona and examples.

 ### Persona